Managing your annuity can increase your yield

 Take an active management role with your annuity so you can earn the highest level of interest possible.

-As with all important decisions make certain you fully understand all aspects of your decision and it is always suggested you seek competent legal and tax advice before making any important decision
+As with all important decisions make sure you fully understand all aspects of your decision, and it is always suggested you seek competent legal and tax advice before making any critical decisions.

 Premium gift for you for registering for my newsletter

 I am a member of Syndicated Columnists, a national organization committed to a fully transparent approach to money.